MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-data-to-latest-update.md

 1. Extract the data upgrade deployable package to **C:\\Temp** or a location of your choice.

-3. Import or restore a backup of the source database to the demo or development environment that is already running the latest Finance and Operations update that you want to upgrade to.
+2. Import or restore a backup of the source database (the database that you will be upgrading) to the demo or development environment that is already running the latest Finance and Operations update that you want to upgrade to.
 Leave the existing database in place, and name your new database **imported\_new**.

     > [!NOTE]
     > If you are validating the data upgrade of your production database running on the ealier release: To copy a database from a production environment back to a demo or development environment, follow the steps in [Copy a Microsoft Dynamics 365 for Finance and Operations database from Azure SQL Database to a Microsoft SQL Server Environment](..\database\copy-database-from-azure-sql-to-sql-server.md).